Why the Westside?

 Mayor Reed set the stage for this work by engaging the Atlanta Committee for Progress, a coalition of top CEOs and leaders from Atlanta’s private sector, universities and nonprofits.
 The group boldly embraced his charge by making the Westside Future Fund one of their top priorities, providing board leadership and early philanthropic support.

 A Vision for Collaboration and Engagement

 The vision was set in early 2013.
 Partnering with Atlanta Falcons owner and The Home Depot co-founder Arthur Blank, Mayor Reed announced that the new Falcons stadium would be located adjacent to the Historic Westside and serve as a catalyst for growth and change in the storied neighborhoods of Vine City, English Avenue, Ashview Heights and Atlanta University Center.

 Cementing the commitment, the City of Atlanta and The Arthur M. Blank Family Foundation made catalytic lead investments of $15 million each.

 Chick-fil-A Chairman and CEO Dan Cathy and the Chick-fil-A Foundation were also early, momentum-building investors and have devoted significant philanthropic capital and leadership resources.
-In fact, Vine City will soon be home to the community’s first Chick-fil-A. The restaurant will not only contribute to the economic development of the area, but will create a minimum of 50-60 new job opportunities for area residents.
+In fact, Vine City is now home to the community’s first Chick-fil-A. The restaurant will not only contribute to the economic development of the area, but will create a minimum of 50-60 new job opportunities for area residents.

-Many other major Atlanta-based companies have made significant foundation-setting contributions in support of Mayor Reed’s vision, such as Delta Air Lines, UPS, SunTrust, Georgia Power, The Home Depot, The Coca-Cola Company, Equifax and Cox Enterprises.
+Many other major Atlanta-based companies have made significant foundation-setting contributions in support of the vision, such as Delta Air Lines, UPS, SunTrust, Georgia Power, The Home Depot, The Coca-Cola Company, Equifax and Cox Enterprises.